alexirpan/alexirpan.github.io/_posts/2018-02-21-blog-paper.markdown

 problem, I'm planning to write shorter posts, and to release them more frequently.

+To close the thread on the RL blog post,
-For the first of those posts, I'll be exploring this question: **What's the difference between a blog post and a research paper, and why did I choose to write a blog post instead of a paper?**
+I'll be exploring this question: **What's the difference between a blog post and a research paper?**

 In some sense, the deep RL blog post could have been a paper.
 Topic-wise, it lies somewhere between a survey paper and a policy paper, and in principle,